Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Introduction

-This paper presents the primary yet significant steps towards a framework for online robot adaptation to human upper-limb impairments in interactive tasks (e.g. handovers, drilling, or polishing), aiming to promote active work participation by exploiting residual mobility.
-We propose a subject-specific mobility model that accounts for individual full or partial joint impairments, body characteristics, and natural redundancies.
-We then formulate an Augmented Hierarchical Quadratic Programming (AHQP) problem to simultaneously integrate the user mobility model, their initial configuration, robot limitations, and specific task requirements as compatible constraints and objectives.
-Since the state space includes the joint and Cartesian velocities of both human and robot, the optimisation determines not only the final interaction pose but also the Cartesian reference trajectory during the approach phase for both the robot and the human.
+This paper presents the primary yet significant steps towards a framework for online robot adaptation to human upper-limb impairments during interactive tasks, such as robot-to-human handovers or collaborative activities (e.g. gluing, where the human operates the gun and the robot positions the object to be bonded), aiming to promote active work participation by exploiting residual mobility.
+We propose a subject-specific mobility model that accounts for individual full or partial single-arm joint impairments, body characteristics, and natural redundancies.
+We then formulate an Augmented Hierarchical Quadratic Programming (AHQP) problem to simultaneously integrate the impaired-arm mobility model, the user's initial configuration, robot limitations, and specific task requirements as compatible objectives and constraints.
+Since the state space includes the joint and Cartesian velocities of both the human and the mobile manipulator, the optimisation determines not only the final interaction pose but also the Cartesian reference trajectory during the approach phase for both the human and the robot.
 Additionally, it generates optimal joint-space trajectories that ensure these references are followed while respecting the joint- and task-level constraints of the human-robot system.
+The interaction may begin from any initial user posture (standing or seated) and does not restrict motion of body parts, but once the robot perceives the user's pose at the start of the interaction, we assume a fixed pelvis position, i.e. the user does not walk during the remainder of the task to specifically investigate upper-body compensatory strategies\footnote{Note that the proposed framework could also account for pelvis and whole-body motion, but this work intentionally focus on upper-body compensations.}.